brycewray/hugo-site/content/posts/2022/08/static-tweets-hugo-tale-two-sources/index.md

 {{< stweet user="BryceWrayTX" id="1550908040794218496" >}}

-But, as I tested the `tweet` shortcode on various tweets where the API-produced text had been especially annoying to me, I noticed something: the `tweet`-rendered text was almost universally fine as it was, unlike what either of the aforementioned Twitter APIs had provided.
+But, as I tested the `tweet` shortcode on various tweets where the API-produced text had been especially annoying to me, I noticed something: the `tweet`-rendered text was almost universally fine as it was, unlike what I'd gotten from either the Public Syndication API or the Version 2 API.

 There had to be a reason for this.